enthus1ast/chromeDisableWebrtc/README.md

 Tries to disable WebRTC in chrome.
 This will eventually breaks sites useing WebRTC.

+# Installation of this Chrome Extension
+0. clone this repo
+1. navigate to chrome://extensions/
+1. enable chrome developer mode
+2. click on "load unpacked" extension
+3. select the repo

+# Test
 Testsites to make shure its really disabled:
 ```
 https://test.webrtc.org/